bioinfologics/w2rap-contigger/README.md

 make -j 4
 ```

-Right now Intel's tbbmalloc have the best performance in our systems.
-Jemalloc ha also improved performance in the past.
-In both cases it is a small gain and varies from system to system, it can even turn into a loss, so beware.
+Intel's tbbmalloc had the best performance on our system.
+Jemalloc has also improved performance in the past.
+In both cases it is a small gain and varies from system to system.
+It can even turn into a loss, so beware.

 *Note:* for older versions, due to inneficient allocation patterns, jemalloc used to have quite a positive impact in some scenarios, so if you're using any of the "6 binaries" versions, do link with jemalloc.